 Because of this meticulous selection and unique processing, gyokuro is the most expensive Japanese green tea and is highly regarded by experts.

 In Japan, there is friction regarding the claim to be the "best" producer of gyokuro.
 Annual competitions are serious affairs, with Uji and Okabe (in Shizuoka prefecture) most often contending for the prize.

 Most plucking happens twice a year during the early spring and early summer / late spring.

 In Japan, the first harvest is known as "Ichiban-cha" or "Shincha," which denotes the highest quality tea from that year.

-For high quality teas, such as gyokuro and ceremonial grade matcha, it's essential to hand pick leaves.
+For high-quality teas, such as gyokuro and ceremonial grade matcha, it's essential to hand-pick leaves.

-Between competition-grade gyokuro and consumer-grade gyokuro there are subtle differences.
+Between competition-grade gyokuro and consumer-grade gyokuro, there are subtle differences.

-To keep in mind, these plucking standards are reserved for the highest quality tea producers in the world.
+These plucking standards are reserved for the highest quality tea producers in the world.
 Much of the tea you find in the tea bags lining grocery stores across the country is not made this way.